GOOGLE NEST

 Sleep summary

-Each morning on your display, you should receive a sleep summary of how well you slept the night before.
-This includes elements like Quality, Duration and Schedule, and displays an overall color for how well or poor your sleep was overall.
+Each morning on your display, you users get a sleep summary of how well they slept the night before.
+This includes elements like Quality, Duration and Schedule, and displays an overall color for how well or poor sleep was overall.
+The system provides tailored recommendations to help users improve their sleep hygiene.
+By analyzing sleep data, it offers suggestions on how to adjust routines and environments for better rest, integrating seamlessly into the user’s daily life.

 Respiratory wellness